tom-barone/discontent/docs/architecture.md

 ### Link

-A `String` of the hostname that represents the website, for example `"www.google.com" or "blog.myspecialplace.com"`.
+The hostname `String` that represents the website, for example `"www.google.com" or "blog.myspecialplace.com"`.
 [See here](https://developer.mozilla.org/en-US/docs/Web/API/Location/hostname) for a good explanation of the different pieces in the URL:
 <br/><img height=70 src="../docs/assets/URL_description.png" alt="Structure and components of a URL"></img>

-_Right now all voting just happens on the hostname, but there could be a future where Discontent allows voting on full URL paths.
-This would mean being able to vote on individual Medium articles for example._
+_Right now all voting just happens on the hostname, but there could be a future where voting happens on full URL paths.
+Like voting on individual Medium articles for example._

 ### Vote